-This is a beautiful inlaid mahogany dining room set, complete with table, two leaves, six chairs, sideboard, server and china cabinet made by the famous fine furniture Company, Potthast Brothers in circa 1925.
+This beautiful inlaid mahogany antique dining room set, complete with table, two leaves, six chairs, sideboard, server and china cabinet made by the famous fine furniture Company, Potthast Furniture in circa 1925, Baltimore.

 Few advertisers live up to their promises but Potthast Brothers of Baltimore Maryland created a prophetic slogan that has been kept.
 This late 1800’s fine reproduction furniture company founded by four brothers of German descent put quality and craftsmanship first, and their catch phrase, “The True Antiques of Tomorrow” has been fulfilled, as works by Potthast are now highly collectible, with many reaching the age of true antiques.

-Fine genuine mahogany was carefully selected and kiln dried in the Baltimore workshop, located on Howard Street– now the site of the famous Antique Row, as was the selected tulip poplar and oak used in the inlay.
+First of all, Potthast furniture was made from fine genuine mahogany that was carefully selected.
+Also kiln dried in their Baltimore workshop, located on Howard Street, now the site of the famous Antique Row.
+Furthermore, also kiln dried, was the selected tulip poplar and oak used in the inlay.

 The patera and bellefleur inlay are beautifully articulated, and the fans and line inlay in each piece are in reference to early 18th century masters.
-We see a great attention to genuine marquetry work, which could only be produced by hand in small workshops.
+We see a great attention to genuine marquetry work in Potthast furniture, which could only be produced by hand in small workshops.

-Adapting design details from period pieces, the Potthast brothers nonetheless altered traditional designs to make them more adaptable for contemporary homes.
-This table design for instance was inspired by two end tables, placed back to back.
-It’s wider 46 inch design suited the size and shape of the early 1920’s dining room, and the leaf extensions made entertaining more convenient.
+Adapting design details from period pieces, the Potthast brothers nonetheless altered traditional designs.
+Potthast bros skill make these antiques adaptable for contemporary homes.
+The antique table design for instance was inspired by two end tables, placed back to back.
+It’s wider 46 inch design suited the size and shape of the early 1920’s antique dining room, and the leaf extensions made entertaining more convenient.

-Today, the work of the Potthast Brothers lives on, as many of the firm’s works are on display at the Maryland Historical Society, the Baltimore Museum of Art and the Smithsonian Institute.
-After much restoration work, We are proud to display and offer this heirloom quality antique dining room set made by the Potthast Brothers.
-We offer the complete 10 piece dining room set for $7790.
+Today, the work of the Potthast Brothers lives on.
+Many of the Potthast works are on display at the Maryland Historical Society.
+Also at the Baltimore Museum of Art and the Smithsonian Institute.
+As a result of much restoration work, We are proud to display and offer this heirloom quality antique dining room set made by the Potthast Furniture.
+We offer the complete 10 piece Potthast dining room set for $7790.